top of page

 INCLUSIONS

 • An experienced team of resourceful local guides, cooks & porters (for carrying camping/cooking gear, not for personal luggage).
+A porter for personal luggage can be arranged at an additional cost of INR1500/Person/Day.

 • A Trip Leader (An experienced local)